Professional Training for Therapists

 So she withdraws more.

-Their four words are Abandoned, Angry, Fear, and Withdraw.
-Understanding these words is essential to interrupting their fear cycle, changing it back to a love cycle, and saving their marriage.
+The four words in their cycle are Abandoned, Angry, Fear, and Withdraw.
+Understanding these four is essential to interrupting their fear cycle, changing it back to a love cycle, and saving their marriage.
 In this workshop, we'll teach you how to do this.

 Narcissists can be difficult therapy clients.
 They can be hard to motivate.
 Their insight may be low.
 They may not understand their impact on others.
-They may have a defect of empathy.
+Also, they probably have a defect of empathy.

-Usually, narcissistic, grandiose, entitled people don't seek therapy.
+Usually, narcissistic people don't seek therapy.
 They don't feel they need it.
-They usually feel good, not bad.
+Usually they feel good, not bad.
 They may even look down on the whole idea of getting help, and feel condescending toward those who need it - like their spouse.

-And, of course, that's who drags them into therapy – usually on the threat of divorce.
+And, of course, that's who drags them into therapy – usually with the threat of divorce.
 It's a difficult way to start treatment.

 Usually their spouse is hoping that we can help them get their narcissistic partner to change.
 They usually want their spouse to be warmer, kinder, more loving, more compassionate, and more understanding - and less neglectful and abusive.
 Often we therapists support these goals.

-This workshop presents Terry Real’s new method, Relationship Empowerment, which strengthens the one-down partner and (amazingly often) motivates the narcissistic, entitled, grandiose, one-up partner.
+This workshop presents Terry Real’s method, Relational Empowerment, to strengthen the one-down partner and (amazingly often) motivate the narcissistic one-up partner.
 In my 25 years of doing therapy, I've learned and used many different methods of couples therapy.
-This Relationship Empowerment method succeeds with narcissism, entitlement and grandiosity more than any other I’ve tried.
-Much more.
+This Relational Empowerment method succeeds with narcissism better than any other I’ve tried.
+Much better.

 In this workshop you will learn how to: